Technigo/project-portfolio/my-react-portfolio/README.md

 -I realized now that I lack the outer containers for the different components.
 -I don't have thumbnails
 -I didn't figure out how to make the hover effect
+- I haven't been able to get it to deploy, i only get at 404 page not found

 For me now it's more an acceptance that hey I don´t know everything yet and hand in what I have.